Azure/arc_jumpstart_drops/script_automation/azure_linux_vm_test/_index.md

     > **Note:** If you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
 Therefore, make sure you grab the correct password.

     > **Note:** The Jumpstart drops are designed with as much ease of use in-mind and adhering to security-related best practices whenever possible.
-It is optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).
+It's optional but highly recommended to scope the service principal to a specific [Azure subscription and resource group](https://learn.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest) as well considering using a [less privileged service principal account](https://learn.microsoft.com/azure/role-based-access-control/best-practices).

 - Azure Arc-enabled servers depends on the following Azure resource providers in your subscription in order to use this service.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

-  - Microsoft.HybridCompute
+  - `Microsoft.HybridCompute`
-  - Microsoft.GuestConfiguration
+  - `Microsoft.GuestConfiguration`
-  - Microsoft.HybridConnectivity
+  - `Microsoft.HybridConnectivity`

       ```shell
       az provider register --namespace 'Microsoft.HybridCompute'